 Don’t worry.
 This isn’t another self-care blog aimed at providing you with 10 easy steps to love and care for yourself.
 There are already plenty of those available online, and they have some great advice.

 I want to talk to you about a change of mindset, something that once put into practice will make self-care come more naturally.
-It is a journey that I am currently on after realising I never felt rested after taking timeout for my own self-care.
+It is a journey that I am currently on after realizing I never felt rested after taking timeout for my own self-care.

 Take a pause, put on your oxygen mask first.